Creating healthy people and communities

 BSPH graduates will possess the knowledge, skills, and professional values required to be a well-informed and engaged citizen on public health matters, begin a career in public health, and pursue graduate study.

-As a multidisciplinary, practiced-oriented major, the Bachelor of Science in Public Health Program is designed to build knowledge across a broad array of domains to prepare students for entry-level public health jobs, graduate work, or lifelong learning.
+As a multidisciplinary, practiced-oriented major, the BS in Public Health program is designed to build knowledge across a broad array of domains to prepare students for entry-level public health jobs, graduate work, or lifelong learning.
 Foundational domains include:

 - Scientific knowledge in biological, life, social and behavioral sciences